Kyrkoplikt

-Kyrkoplikt (literally: 'church duty') was a historical form of punishment, practiced in Sweden-Finland.
+Kyrkoplikt (literally: 'church duty') was a historical form of punishment, practiced in Sweden and Finland.
 It was a form of public humiliation in which the condemned was made to confess and repent of their crime before being rehabilitated and spared further punishments.
 It could be sentenced by the church or by a secular court, and performed by the church.
 The concept of "church duty" thus does not have anything to do with an obligation to go to church, in spite of the name (kyrkogångsplikt, literally 'church attendance obligation').

 History

 The kyrkoplikt originated from the confession and repentance within the Catholic church during the Middle Ages: after having committed a more serious crime, the criminal was cast out of their parish congregation, and was only rehabilitated after having repented of their sin.

 In the Swedish Church Ordinance 1571, kyrkoplikt consisted of the corporal punishments meted out within the sphere of public humiliation, such as pillorying, the stocks, corporal punishment and similar punishments, or fines.
 Finally, the condemned were made to stand upon the pliktpallen ('duty stool') – also called the skampallen ('shame stool') – during a church sermon, when their crimes were described, after which they repented and were rehabilitated, in many cases after having been subjected to other form of punishments.
 The punishment could be meted out by both the church as well as by a secular court, who both had the right to handle criminals.

 By the Swedish Church Law 1686, the church was no longer allowed to handle court cases and judge criminals and the right to sentence criminals to kyrkoplikt was reserved for the legal courts of the state.

 In 1741, a legal reform created two forms of kyrkoplikt: uppenbar kyrkoplikt (lit. 'obvious church duty') and enskild kyrkoplikt (lit. 'private church duty').

 On 4 May 1855, kyrkoplikt and all forms of public humiliation were abolished in Sweden.
 In Finland, the same reform was introduced in 1864.